lipcseie/MS-SQL-Practice/README.md

 This folder contains scripts for creating, altering, and dropping tables and other database objects.
 These are commands like `CREATE`, `ALTER`, `DROP`, etc. Scripts for creating the `BookStore` database and its tables are located here.

 ### DML (Data Manipulation Language)
 This folder contains scripts for manipulating data within the existing schema.
-These are commands like `SELECT`, `INSERT`, `UPDATE`, `DELETE`, etc. Scripts for inserting initial data into the `BookStore` tables are found here.
+These are commands like `SELECT`, `INSERT`, `UPDATE`, `DELETE`, Sorting and Grouping.
+Scripts for inserting initial data into the `BookStore` tables are found here.

 ## Getting Started
 To get started with the `BookStore` database: